Russian stock futures sank in New York as crude, the nation’s biggest export earner, dropped for the third time in four days.

 “When oil slumped suddenly around midday, the Russian futures went down with them,” Ilya Kravets, who helps manage $100 million in assets, including Russian equities, at Daniloff Capital LLC, said by phone in New York yesterday.
 “The futures are reflecting what we’ll see in the market, which is going to be a letdown primarily because of the oil price.”

-The Market Vectors Russia ETF (RSX), the largest dedicated Russian exchange-traded fund, added 1.1 percent to $26.54 in New York, rising for the first time in three days.
+The Market Vectors Russia ETF (RSX:US), the largest dedicated Russian exchange-traded fund, added 1.1 percent to $26.54 in New York, rising for the first time in three days.
 Russia’s benchmark Micex Index (INDEXCF) gained 1 percent yesterday to 1,386.25 as Israeli air strikes on the Gaza Strip stoked gains in oil during the European trading day.

 Crude oil for December delivery slumped to $85.45 a barrel by the end of trading yesterday on the New York Mercantile Exchange, extending the decline this year to 14 percent.
 Brent oil for January settlement fell 0.4 percent to $108.01 on the ICE Futures Europe exchange, while Urals crude, Russia’s chief export blend, slipped 0.8 percent to $107.17.